TilionDC/aTilionUtilities/README.md

 Locked-Chests:
   # Encable or disable this feature.
 Must be either true or false.
   Enabled: true
-  # If you can have friends accessing your chests or not.
-  # Default values is true.
-Must be either true or false
-  Support-Friends: true
-  # If hoppers can access your chests or not.
-They still need to be locked by the same name
-  # Default value is true.
-Can be either true or false.
-  Support-Hoppers: true

 # Elevator signs config
 Elevator-Signs: